rockedsocks/SuaveCryptor/README.md

 ## Purpose
 This was made for a coding contest.
 It's meant to take input files/text and encode/decode them with key files.
+Byte files can also be encoded/decoded (PNG, EXE, JPG, etc)

 ## Usage instructions
 See the [wiki](https://github.com/rockedsocks/SuaveCryptor/wiki)